ncorrare/ncorrare-yubikey/README.md

 * $beforemod: String.
 Defaults to 'pam_unix.so'.
 Works with most default PAM setups.

 The ::yubikey::key type accepts the following parameters:
-* $token: String (12 char).
-Your Yubikey ID.
+* $token: Array of 12 char strings (Yes, it will validate that!).
+Be careful!, this used to be a string! of your Yubikey ID.
 * $home: String.
 User home directory.
 * $gid: String.
 User's primary group.

 ## Limitations

 So far this has only been tested in Ubuntu and Centos.
 Should work in RHEL, Fedora, and Debian.
 Please test it and let me know.
-It only supports one key per user so far.
 Also do know that this code is not endorsed by Yubico in any way, so use it at your own risk.

 ## Development